1964 Facel Vega Facel II

 • Subject to recommissioning work exceeding £7,500 in December 2023

 As a replacement for the stylish HK500, the Facel II was to be positioned as the marque’s flagship model.
-A foreign powerplant was desired, which led to Jean Daninos to select the technically superior Chrysler V-8 engine.
+A foreign powerplant was desired, which led to Jean Daninos selecting the technically superior Chrysler V-8 engine.
 The Facel II had excellent performance and was a capable high-speed tourer; the 6.3-litre (383 cu in) engine was rated by the factory at 355 horsepower and could sprint from 0-60 mph in 7.8 seconds, with a top speed of 134 mph.
 Some 180 cars were built between 1962 and 1964, and it is thought that only 26 of those were made in right-hand drive, including the example offered here.

 The Facel II was brought to the UK by Intercontinental Cars, a subsidiary of HWM, specified with an automatic gearbox and power steering.
 The car was originally finished in grey coachwork with red leather hide—a colour combination it retains today—and it was first registered 20 March 1964, supplied through Lazenby Garages of Rothley in Leicestershire to Gee Advertising Ltd. In April 1965, the car was sold to Birds Swansea Ltd, while by August 1965 the Facel was purchased by the well-known car collector George Milligan.
 The car joined another Facel II in his stable and remained with him until 1981, whereupon it was sold to Hamish McAlpine, who kept the car until the 1990s.